High-Throughput Screening Microscope

 • Plugin Interface: Data processing with external software utilizes a plugin interface.
 Advanced users can generate their own plugins.

-Screenshot of Plate-Viewer software with segmentation based on Stardist/Otsu of nuclei from HeLa cells.
+Screenshot of the Plate-Viewer software with segmentation based on Stardist/Otsu of nuclei from HeLa cells.
 Segmentation was performed by calling an external Fiji script via the plugin interface of PV.

 Publications